A heuristic algorithm using tree decompositions for the maximum happy vertices problem: Conclusions and future work

-We proposed a new heuristic algorithm for the MHV problem using tree decompositions, which can be converted into an exact algorithm only by setting the value of an integer parameter.
-The implementation of our algorithm is publicly available on \url{https://github.com/LouisCarpentier42/HeuristicAlgorithmsUsingTreeDecompositions}.
-Our approach more efficiently computes optimal solutions than the exact algorithm for graphs of bounded treewidth by \cite{agrawal2017parameterized} and \cite{agrawal2020parameterized}.
+We proposed a new methodology to use tree decompositions in heuristic algorithms, which offers a dynamic trade-off between the exactness of the solutions and the runtime of the algorithm using only a single parameter.
+In particular, we implemented our methodology for the MHV problem and make the source code publicly available on \url{https://github.com/LouisCarpentier42/HeuristicAlgorithmsUsingTreeDecompositions}.
+Our approach more efficiently computes optimal solutions than the exact algorithm for graphs of bounded treewidth.
 The algorithm also constructs higher quality colourings than Greedy-MHV and Growth-MHV if at least 40\% of the vertices are initially coloured.
-It is most effective for instances with smaller treewidth, due to Equation \ref{eq:exactness_guarantee}.
-In fact, our algorithm can guarantee optimality of a constructed colouring, which is not possible with Greedy-MHV and Growth-MHV.
-However, this comes at a runtime cost.
-The results were obtained using a supercomputer for approximately 1000 CPU-hours in total.
+However, our heuristic has problems scaling to larger instances with a larger treewidth, due to Equation~\ref{eq:exactness_guarantee}.
+Hence, the heuristic is most suitable for instances for which the treewidth is not too large.
+In fact, our algorithm can guarantee optimality of a constructed colouring, which is not possible with existing heuristic methods.
+This comes at a runtime cost, however.

 There are multiple possibilities to extend our heuristic algorithm.
 If only few tuples are constructed for each node in the tree decomposition, then these are potentially very similar.
-It would be interesting to see if a diversity promotion mechanism results in more happy vertices.
+It would be interesting to validate a diversity promotion mechanism.
+As discussed earlier, each node in the tree decomposition may be composed of a huge search space.
+If the algorithm can explore more areas of this space, instead of focusing on only a single area, then more promising partial solutions may be computed, which will result in higher quality solutions.

 Several kernelisation techniques exist for the MHV problem \citep{PeetersFlorian2020OvhM,gao2018kernelization,agrawal2020parameterized}.
 A reduced graph can potentially lead to a completely different tree decomposition, which our algorithm could handle more easily.
 It would be interesting to see the effect of these techniques on the performance of our algorithm.